jkammau97/Engineering_4_Notebook/README.md

 ### Wiring

->Wiring: Install your button on the breadboard.
+Install your button on the breadboard.
 Make sure the notches on the bottom are lined up with the trench in the middle of the breadboard.
 For the wiring, wire from the pin of your choice to one leg of the button, and from the other leg of the button to ground.
-You want a button press to connect the pin to ground.
+The button press connects the pin to ground, pulling the pin to LOW.
+The built-in pull-up resistor keeps it high in all other circumstances.

 The pin I'm using is 26

 ### Reflection

 I can see this technique to run code on startup will be very helpful for when we do Pi in the sky.
 This is also a new way of wiring up a button for me.
+I did not know that the raspberry pi had built-in pull-up/down functionality.

 # CAD